elodwyer1/elodwyer_portfolio_website/_projects/forest-palette-project.md

 #### 1. Color Selection

-The first step was to select colors that evoke the essence of a forest: deep greens, earthy browns, serene blues, and hints of foliage-inspired hues.
-I researched color psychology and trends to ensure the palette was both aesthetically pleasing and functional for different applications.
+The first step was to select colors that evoke the essence of a forest: deep greens, serene blues, and hints of foliage-inspired hues.
+I wanted to ensure the palette was both aesthetically pleasing and functional for different applications.

 #### 2. Defining Color Codes